LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 The average of unit price of items sold in Germany is 4.58.
 ![image](https://user-images.githubusercontent.com/60980933/112534501-c1ab1380-8d70-11eb-9ce7-507953cc26d0.png)

-The combination of query and aggregation allowed us to perform aggregations on A SUBSET of documents.
-What if we wanted to perform aggreations on SEVERAL SUBSETS of documents?
+The combination of query and aggregation allowed us to perform aggregations on a subset of documents.
+What if we wanted to perform aggreations on several subsets of documents?

 This is where Bucket Aggregations come into play!